open-feature/community/CONTRIBUTOR_LADDER.md

 * Privileges:
     * May be assigned Issues and Reviews
     * May give commands to CI/CD automation
-    * Entitled to vote in the [TODO: appropriate election]
-    * Can be added to [TODO: Repo Host] teams
     * Can recommend other contributors to become Org Members

 The process for a Contributor to become an Organization Member is as follows:

- 1. Sponsored by 2 approvers.
+ 1. Sponsored by 2 [Approver](#approver).
 Note the following requirements for sponsors:
          * Sponsors must have close interactions with the prospective member - e.g. code/design/proposal review, coordinating on issues, etc.
          * Sponsors must be approvers or maintainers in at least 1 CODEOWNERS file